Apply

 Your space

-Stable WiFi.
+Stable Wi-Fi.
 Quiet mornings.
-Zero tourist infrastructure.
+No tourist infrastructure.

 This isn't only about solitude.